 Suppose you have a loved one with a disability qualifying for government benefits.
 In that case, the chances are that you might want to ensure their wellbeing past what the government provides after you pass away.
 Simply bequeathing property or money to a loved one is not a solution, however.
-Not only could that impose a severe tax burden upon them depending on where you live, but it will also disqualify them from means-tested benefits, such as Medicaid and SSI.
+Not only could that impose a severe tax burden upon them depending on where they live, but it will also disqualify them from means-tested benefits, such as Medicaid and SSI.

 Furthermore, there are distinct dangers – such as financial abuse – to consider when merely bequeathing a large sum to a special needs child without oversight and careful legal protection.
-Fortunately, there is a way you can help your loved one retain their benefits and continue to provide for them even after death.
+Fortunately, there is a way you can help your loved ones retain their benefits and continue to provide for them even after death.
 The key is a special needs trust.

 Special needs trusts are revocable trusts designed to provide for a loved one with specific disabilities through a sizeable fund and an advocate bound by their fiduciary duty.
-These trusts allow parents to provide for their children with a fund after they have died, without disqualifying their children from additional government aid.
+These trusts allow parents to provide for their children with a fund after they have died without disqualifying their children from additional government aid.

 There are no minimum requirements for setting up a special needs trust, although different estate planning professionals may suggest a certain minimum amount to provide the possible protection.
 Special needs trusts need not be funded with cash – they can be financed through other family assets, life insurance policies, or retirement accounts.